GULibrarySandbox/data-vis-basics/content/2-msexcel.md

 RED**

 Filtering
--In the resultant PivotTable, click on the `arrowhead` in the `Row Labels` cell to explore the filtering options.{% endcapture %}
+- In the PivotTable, click on the `arrowhead` in the `Row Labels` cell to explore the filtering options.{% endcapture %}
-{% include card.md header="Activity: Data extraction with PivotTables" text=text %}
+{% include card.md header="Activity : Data extraction with PivotTables" text=text %}

 Or